michelangelo314/mondo/Readme.md

 Turtle power miner installed!
 Make sure /usr/local/bin/mondo is on your path and call mondo.
 Cowabunga!!
 ```

+If you dont have docker, it will be installed using apt via sudo.
 The installer will prompt you for sudo access to put the config file into `/usr/local/etc` and the mondo script executible into `/usr/local/bin`.
 Mondo assumes your user has docker privileges.

 After the installer is completed go ahead and edit the config file and add your pool and wallet details